oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/use-orm-generate-tf-dbstack/use-orm-generate-tf-dbstack.md

-# Use OCI Resource Manager to generate Terraform for Database Stack
+# Use OCI Resource Manager to generate and deploy Terraform for Application and Database Stack

 ## Introduction